-- 1.1 Each Local Government Pension Scheme Manager in Scotland is required to establish a Pensions Board separate from the Pensions Committee that acts as the Scheme Manager. - 1.2 The North East Scotland Pension Fund Pension Board is established under the provisions of sections 5 (1) and (2) of the Public Service Pensions Act 2013 and confirmed under the Local Government Pension Scheme (Governance) (Scotland) Regulations 2015.
+Each Local Government Pension Scheme Manager in Scotland is required to establish a Pensions Board separate from the Pensions Committee that acts as the Scheme Manager.

+The North East Scotland Pension Board is established under the provisions of sections 5(1) and (2) of the Public Service Pensions Act 2013 and confirmed under the Local Government Pension Scheme (Governance) (Scotland) Regulations 2015.

-OBJECTIVES
+Objectives

-- 2.1 The Pension Board as detailed in regulations is the body responsible for assisting the Scheme Manager in relation to compliance with scheme regulations and the requirements of the Pensions Regulator. - 5.-(1) There shall be established for each Scheme manager a Pension Board with responsibility for assisting the Scheme Manager in relation to the following matters. - (2) Those matters are- - (a) securing compliance with the 2014 Regulations and other legislation relating to the governance and administration of the Scheme and any statutory pension scheme that is connected with it; - (b) securing compliance with requirements imposed in relation to the Scheme and any connected scheme by the Pensions Regulator; - (c) such other matters as the 2014 Regulations may specify - 2.2 The Pension Board will determine the areas they wish to consider including, amongst others: - Reports produced for the Pensions Committee - Seek reports from the Scheme Managers on any aspect of the Fund - Monitor investments and the investment principles/strategy/guidance - The Fund Annual Report - External voting and engagement provisions - Fund administrative performance - Actuarial reports and valuations - Funding policy - Any other matters that the Pension Board deem appropriate - 2.3 The Pension Board is not a decision making body. - 2.4 The Pension Board is not a scrutiny function. - 2.5 The Pension Board will be collectively and individually accountable to the Pensions Committee
+The Pension Board as detailed in regulations is the body responsible for assisting the Scheme Manager in relation to compliance with scheme regulations and the requirements of the Pensions Regulator.

+5(1) - There shall be established for each Scheme Manager a Pension Board with responsibility for assisting the Scheme Manager in relation to the following matters.

+- (2) Those matters are - (a) Securing compliance with the 2018 regulations and other legislation relating to the governance and administration of the Scheme and any statutory pension scheme that is connected with it; - (b) Securing compliance with requirements imposed in relation to the Scheme and any connected scheme by the Pensions Regulator; - (c) Such other matters as the 2018 regulations may specify

-MEMBERSHIP
+The Pension Board will determine the areas they wish to consider including, amongst others:

+- Reports produced for the Pensions Committee

+- Seek reports from the Scheme Manager on any aspect of the fund

+- Monitor investments and the investment principles/strategy/guidance

+- The fund annual report

+- External voting and engagement provisions

+- Fund administrative performance

+- Actuarial reports and valuations

+- Funding policy

+- Any other matters that the Pensions Board deem appropriate

+The Pension Board is not a decision making body.

+The Pension Board is not a scrutiny function.

+The Pension Board will be collectively and individually accountable to the Pensions Committee.

+Membership

-- 3.1 Membership of the Pension Board will consist of equal numbers of trade union representatives and employer representatives, drawn from councils and scheduled or admitted bodies in membership of the Fund.
-Pension Board representatives must not also participate in or act as members of the Pensions Committee.
-Local Authority employer representatives will normally be Elected Members serving as part of the Council. - 3.2 There will be 4 trade union representatives appointed by the trade unions as follows: - GMB - UCATT - UNISON - Unite - 3.3 There will be 4 employer representatives appointed by the respective employer organisations as follows: - Councils 3 representatives - Scheduled bodies/Admitted bodies 1 representative - 3.4 Pension Board representatives will serve for a period of four years and may be reappointed to serve further terms.
+Membership of the Pension Board will consist of equal numbers of trade union representatives and employer representatives, drawn from councils and scheduled or admitted bodies in membership of the Fund.
+Pension Board representatives must also not participate in or act as members of the Pensions Committee.
+Local Authority employer representatives will normally be Elected Members serving as part of the Council.

+There will be 4 trade union representatives appointed by the trade unions as follows:

+GMB 1

+UCATT 1

+UNISON 1

+Unite 1

+There will be 4 employer representatives appointed by the respective employer organisations as follows:

+Councils_____3 Other Scheduled/Admitted Bodies_____1

+Pension Board representatives will serve for a period of four years and may be reappointed to serve further terms.
 Timescales for organisations to notify the Pension Board of their representatives shall be locally determined.
-Employer bodies and organisations retain the right to withdraw representatives and identify replacements on occasion. - 3.5 Appointing bodies can appoint a named substitute for their representative.
-Such substitutes must undertake the same training as set out in (6) below. - 3.6 Advisors may attend meetings of the Pension Board in a non-voting capacity - 3.7 No person may be appointed to the Pension Board that has a significant conflict of interest.
+Employer bodies and organisations retain the right to withdraw representatives and identify replacements on occasion.

+Appointing bodies can appoint a named substitute for their representative.
+Such substitutes must undertake the same training as set out below.

+Advisors may attend meetings of the Pension Board in a non-voting capacity.

+No person may be appointed to the Pension Board that has a significant conflict of interest.
 A conflict of interest is defined as a financial or other interest which is likely to prejudice a person's exercise of functions as a member of the Pension Board.
-It does not include a financial or other interest arising merely by virtue of that person being a member of the Scheme or any connected scheme for which the board is established.
+It does not include a financial or other interest arising merely by virtue of that person being a member of the scheme or any connected scheme for which the board is established.
 The Pension Board will adopt policies and protocols for handling any conflicts that were unanticipated and might arise during membership.

-MEETINGS
+Meetings